INTRAOPERATIVE FLUORESCENCE IMAGING:

 FLUOBEAM® LX also allows surgeons to visualize parathyroid adenoma using autofluorescence.
 This detection guides the surgeon and makes resection easier.

 By easily combining autofluorescence and indocyanine green angiography during the procedure, FLUOBEAM® LX allows a clear identification of vessels that vascularize parathyroid glands and their preservation during thyroid dissection.

 The global information provided by FLUOBEAM® LX (localization and vascularization of parathyroid glands) should allow to decrease significantly postoperative complications linked to damaged parathyroid glands during surgery.

 It is commonly known that complications such as transient hypocalcemia are linked to the unexpected excision of parathyroid glands or the alteration of the vascularization of these glands during thyroid surgery.

-Maxilo-facial and ENT surgery, University of Buenos Aires, Argentina & Cleveland Clinic, Florida, USA
+Maxillofacial surgery, otolaryngologists, University of Buenos Aires, Argentina and Cleveland Clinic, Florida, USA

-'Fluorescence imaging in the near infrared significantly increases the number of parathyroid glands that are identified during thyroid surgery.'
+'NIR fluorescence imaging significantly increases the number of parathyroid glands identified during thyroid surgery.'